 - Day 63 – St Louis

 - Day 65 – Dakar

-Vegan Without Frontiers is run on a not-for-profit basis – your contribution goes directly to paying back the costs of building the truck and running its expeditions, with the surplus being allocated to supported charities.
-When the truck is eventually sold at the end of its service, the proceeds will also go to those charities.
+Vegan Without Frontiers is run on a not-for-profit basis – your contribution goes directly to paying the costs of expeditions, with all surplus being allocated to supported charities and projects.
+Nobody is paid a salary, and the company has no owners or shareholders to pay.